jterrazz/42-expert-system/README.md

 #### The atom class

 An `AtomNode` represents one fact.
-It's presentation is an uppercase character.
+It's representation is an uppercase character.

 ```python
 AtomNode('A')